 - decide whether you in fact wish to go ahead; and

-- have blood tests and ensure that your health is at optimum levels for the surgery.
+- have blood tests and ensure that your health is at optimum levels for anaesthesia and surgery.

 If a clinic doesn’t have a wait time between your Initial Consultation and Surgery, then they’re not keeping your health as their top priority.

-Also, what if they don’t have in stock, or can’t have delivered in time, the implants that will give you the best possible result?
+Also, what if they don’t have in stock, or can’t have delivered in time, the implants that you have chosen?
 Will they insert the next closest ones from what they have on their shelves?
 This ‘near enough is good enough’ approach is not in your best interests and it’s something we never do!

-10. Have blood tests and any other tests the Surgeon feels are necessary to ensure you are fit & healthy for surgery.
+10. Have blood tests and any other tests the doctor feels are necessary to ensure you are fit & healthy for surgery.